 11. Pet your cat to help make the experience a more pleasant one.

-12. Your vet will let you know how much fluid to give your cat but chances are it’ll be 100 ml, which will look like the size of a small orange on the back of the cats neck.
+12. Your vet will let you know how much fluid to give your cat but chances are it’ll be 100 ml if you have an average sized cat.
+When injected 100 ml looks like the size of a small orange on the back of the cats neck.

-13. Once enough fluids have been administered stop the IV fluids by rolling the wheel down, remove the needle and pinch the cat’s skin for a minute to stop the fluids from leaking out.
+13. Once enough fluids have been administered (check the size of the lump on the cats neck and the fluid line on the IV bag) you can stop the flow of IV fluids by rolling the wheel down, remove the needle and pinch the cat’s skin for a minute to stop the fluids from leaking out.

 14. Remove the needle by putting the protective cap back on and unscrewing it.
 Replace the blue protective cap to keep the line clean.